Do you know how parks, gardens and street trees contribute to the urban green of your city?

 Many studies have demonstrated that green spaces provide numerous benefits to the health and wellbeing

 of city inhabitants.
 With a combination of benefits such as capturing CO2, providing shade (lowering energy expenditure) as well as their intangible social value, trees, and other green infrastructure are becoming a priority for city authorities and citizens.
-Our Greendex rating provides this information for customers to take green infrastructure into account, just as they consider the orientation of a house or its energy efficiency rating, among other factors.
+Our GreenDEX rating provides this information based on high resolution satellite data.

 Early adopters: real estate market

-The Greendex service integrated in real estate portals allows users to select neighborhoods and homes according to their green index.
+GreenDEX rates the surrounding of a property from G1-G5 complementing the Energy Efficiency ratings.
+It is integrated in real estate portals allowing users to select neighborhoods and homes according to their green index.

-Integration in AMAT portal (Real Estate agency Barcelona)
+Integration in AMAT portal (Real Estate agency in Barcelona)

-AMAT offers its customers more advanced information than other real estate portals thanks to the implementation of Greendex service.
+AMAT offers its customers advanced information on sustainability thanks to the adoption of the GreenDEX service.

 AMAT portal users have a green index indicator with values of 1, 2, 3, 4 or 5 according to the Greendex tool.
 They also have a location map, which thanks to the GreenMap API, the vegetation of the area is highlighted.
 These two tools provide users with more demanding information to their search credentials.